f6o/f6o.github.io/apue.md

 > By cloning, the file system does not create a new link poiting to an existing inode; instead, it creates a new inode tha initially share the same disk blocks with the original file.

-> The actual data blocks are not duplicated; at the same time, due to
+> The actual data blocks are not duplicated; at the same time, due to the copy-on-write nature of Btrfs, modifications to any of cloned files are not visible to the original files and vice versa.

 ### linkat
 link は簡単なので、linkat について。